Yalantis/FastEasyMapping/README.md

 ```

 #### Mapping of different types:
 Quite often value type in JSON needs to be converted to more useful internal representation.
 For example HEX to `UIColor`, `String` to `NSURL`, `Integer` to `enum` and so on.
 For this purpose you can use `map` and `reverseMap` properties.
-For example lets describe attribute that maps String to `NSDate` using `NSDateFormatter`:
+For example lets describe attribute that maps `String` to [NSDate](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSDate_Class/) using [NSDateFormatter](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSDateFormatter_Class/):
 ```objective-c
 NSDateFormatter *formatter = [[NSDateFormatter alloc] init];
 [formatter setLocale:[[NSLocale alloc] initWithLocaleIdentifier:@"en_US_POSIX"]];